delivervaluedaily/manifesto/README.md

 - <span class="li-emoji">👨🏾‍💻👩🏼‍💻🧑🏻‍💻</span> <span class="li-content">This is for developers, not managers</span>

-"Deliver value daily" enourages you to understand the real problems so you solve them appropriately.
-While it can help with reporting progress, it needs autonomy, trust, and a psycologically safe environment.
+"Deliver value daily" encourages you to understand the real problems so you solve them appropriately.
+While it can help with reporting progress, it needs autonomy, trust, and a psychologically safe environment.
 Things like working in sprints, estimating, and regularly answering "What did you do yesterday?" should only be done if your team finds them useful, and never be dictated from above.

 ## What other techniques can help deliver value every single day?